hansjoergkeser/beermat-appium-tests/README.md

 Imagine your app had features that required an user account, what were the precondition to get lists with product data which relied on live data.<br>
 Imagine these lists had several features which only appeared if the product data would be in a certain condition, like a price drop.<br>
-You could let your appium tests execute all these UI actions which would cause real api requests on production... no good choice.
+You could let your appium tests execute all these UI actions which would cause real api requests on production... no good choice.<br>
 Or you could mock the app api requests, but who'd do that just to get screenshots?!<br>
-Or you could just insert the necessary data in the app's database tables... sounds clean and easy to me.<br>
+Or you could just insert the necessary data in the app's database tables as described above... sounds clean and easy to me.<br>
 Well...easy as soon as the initial setup is done once :-)

 ### How to execute the tests of this project